Bfranks56/bryant-devhub/README.md

 ### 🏗️ **Architecture Overview**

-The site features a **revolutionary content management architecture** that separates content from presentation:
+The site features a **modern content management architecture** that separates content from presentation:

 ```typescript
 // Type-safe content structure